Prehistoric Ireland: Copper and Bronze Ages (2500–500 BC)

-Copper used in the manufacture of bronze was mined in Ireland, chiefly in the southwest of the island, while the tin was imported from Cornwall in Britain.
-The earliest known copper mine in these islands was located at Ross Island, at the Lakes of Killarney in County Kerry; mining and metalworking took place there between 2400 and 1800 BC.
-Another of Europe's best-preserved copper mines has been discovered at Mount Gabriel in County Cork, which was worked for several centuries in the middle of the second millennium.
+Copper used in the manufacture of bronze was mined in Ireland, chiefly in the southwest of the island (as in the later Bronze Age copper mine at Derrycarhoon), while the tin was imported from Cornwall in Britain.
+The earliest known copper mine in these islands was located at Ross Island, at the Lakes of Killarney; mining and metalworking took place there between 2400 and 1800 BC.
+Another of Europe's best-preserved copper mines has been discovered at Mount Gabriel in County Cork, which was worked for several centuries in the middle of the second millennium BC.
 Mines in Cork and Kerry are believed to have produced as much as 370 tonnes of copper during the Bronze Age.

 Ireland was also rich in native gold, and the Bronze Age saw the first extensive working of this precious metal by Irish craftsmen.
 More Bronze Age gold hoards have been discovered in Ireland than anywhere else in Europe.
 Irish gold ornaments have been found as far afield as Germany and Scandinavia, and gold-related trade was very possibly a major factor in the Bronze Age Irish economy.

 In the early stages of the Bronze Age the gold ornaments included simple but finely decorated gold lunulae, a distinctively Irish type of object later made in Britain and continental Europe, and disks of thin gold sheet.
 Many of these seem to have been long in use before they were deposited.
 Later the thin twisted torc made its appearance; this was a collar consisting of a bar or ribbon of metal, twisted into a spiral.
 Other types of gold jewellery made in Ireland during the Bronze Age, most shared with Britain, include earrings, sun disks, bracelets, clothes fasteners, and in the Late Bronze Age, the distinctively Irish large "gorgets", and bullae amulets.
 After the Bronze Age goldwork almost ceased to be produced in Ireland; the Irish deposits may well have been essentially exhausted.